mliarakos/spark-typed-ops/README.md

 users.orderBy(colsFrom[User](_.id, _.name): _*)
 ```

-However, the extension methods also help ensure columns are used in the correct context:
+However, using the extension methods is recommended when possible because they reduce boilerplate and help ensure columns are used in the correct context:

 ```scala
 // will succeed at runtime